How the assistant answers

 The first thing that happens on every turn is search, not generation.
 The current message and the last few turns from the scratchpad get turned into a query.
 The query goes against your knowledge folder — the help docs, FAQ, policies, and pricing pages you maintain in Drive.
 The result is a small list of passages that look most relevant to what the visitor just asked, each with a confidence score.

 This order is deliberate.
-If the AI generated first and searched second, it would “know” things from training that aren’t in your docs — old prices, generic shipping windows, made-up return policies.
-By making the AI read from your passages first, the only ground truth it has is the ground truth you wrote.
+If the AI wrote first and searched second, it would lean on things from its training that aren’t true about your business — old prices, generic shipping times, made-up return rules.
+By making the AI read your passages first, the only facts it has are the facts you wrote.

 The search itself is small.
-It runs against a managed knowledge base that watches your Drive folder; an edit to a help doc shows up in search results within minutes, no deploy.
-You don’t maintain an index, you don’t run a vector store, you don’t schedule re-indexing — the managed piece does that.
-What you do is keep your help docs accurate, the way you would for new staff.
+It runs against a managed knowledge base that follows your Drive folder; an edit to a help doc shows up in search results within minutes, no deploy.
+You don’t maintain an index, you don’t run a search database, you don’t schedule re-indexing — the managed piece handles all of that.
+What you do is keep your help docs accurate, the way you would for a new hire.

 The four tools